 Unlike the other three models, the G3’s chin up station is elevated above the top of the rack’s frame.
 This increases the max height of the unit by a couple inches.

-If it’s borderline whether you’ll have enough ceiling clearance to perform full range of motion chin ups without hitting your head, you can install the chin up bar upside down.
-This will give you more room to move.
-The trade-off is that wide grip pull ups won’t be possible because the bar angle will be inverted.
-Alternatively, you could buy the G3 straight chin up bars.
+If it’s borderline whether you’ll have enough ceiling clearance to perform full range of motion chin ups without hitting your head, you could buy the G3 straight chin up bars instead.

 My favorite part of the G3 multi-grip bar is that it has knurled portions.
 This gives you a better grip than smooth chin up bars.
 It provides a more natural feeling than foam or rubberized grips, in my opinion.